 “I am excited for the future of surveying as we’re now implementing drones and laser scanning to pick up field data,” Keith says.
-“These new technologies not only allow us to be more efficient in collecting data, these processes are much safer for the field crew.”
+“These new technologies not only allow us to be more efficient in collecting data, but these processes are also much safer for the field crew.”

 Keith grew up in Wisconsin where his family ran a sporting goods store in Rice Lake.
 The family moved to Waukesha County when he was in elementary school, and have lived there ever since.
 Keith and his wife of nearly 40 years live only a couple of miles from the Delafield office.